Most Goldfish diseases are easily prevented or cured if caught in the early stages. And you don’t need fancy chemicals to cure most of the ailments.

 Make sure the sick bay has gentle aeration, and some form of filtering.
 A cheap plastic corner box filter or sponge filter is ideal as it achieves both objectives.
 You won’t be trying to create a natural biological culture in the filter as you normally would because bacteria killing chemicals will probably be needed in the sick bay water.

 Add a few plastic plants if the fish is nervous.
-Not plants from your aquarium as some chemicals such as Methylene Blue dye anything they contact (including skin and clothing…so be warned).
+Not plants from your aquarium as some chemicals such as Methylene Blue dye anything they make contact with (including skin and clothing…so be warned).

-Once the sick fish is in the sick bay, gradually add some non-iodized cooking salt to the water, about one tablespoon per gallon (3 grams per liter).
+Once the sick fish is in the sick bay, gradually add some Aquarium salt to the water, about one tablespoon per gallon (3 grams per liter) over 12 hours.
 Goldfish can stand quite brackish water if the change is made slowly.

-I highly recommend adding some API Stress Coat®.
+I highly recommend adding some API Stress Coat Water Conditioner.
 It contains Aloe Vera which covers the fish in a protective coating.
 It has several other benefits such as removing chlorine from the water and detoxifying any heavy metals present.

 Don’t feed the sick fish at this stage.